Anton Webern: Reception, influence, and legacy

-Webern's music was generally considered difficult by performers and inaccessible by listeners alike.
+Webern's music was generally considered difficult by performers and inaccessible by listeners.
 "To the limited extent that it was regarded", Milton Babbitt observed, it represented "the ultimate in hermetic, specialized, and idiosyncratic composition".

 Composers and performers first tended to take Webern's work, with its residual post-Romanticism and initial expressionism, in mostly formalist directions with a certain literalism, departing from Webern's own practices and preferences in extrapolating from elements of his late style.
 This became known as post-Webernism.
 A richer, more historically informed understanding of Webern's music and his performance practice began to emerge in the latter half of the 20th century as scholars, especially the Moldenhauers, sought and archived sketches, letters, lectures, recordings, and other articles of Webern's (and others') estates.
 (Note: In 2013, the Moldenhauers' dogged investigation into Webern's death and the experiences and testimony of those involved were portrayed in a one-act opera, The Death of Webern, which, though written in the eclectic style of its composer Michael Dellaira, paraphrases and quotes from Webern's music (e.g., the Passacaglia, Op.
 1 in the third and final scenes, Klangfarbenmelodie in the sixth scene).)

 In the immediate aftermath of World War II, Webern's marginalization under Gleichschaltung was appreciated, but his pan-Germanism, politics, and social attitudes (especially regarding antisemitism) were not as known or often mooted.
-For many, like Stravinsky, Webern never compromised his artistic identity and values, but for others the matter was less simple.
+Later, his pan-German sympathies with Nazism became a sensation in his reception in ways prone to oversimplification and decontextualization, and were sometimes used to politicize his music and its language absent certainty.
+(Note: Schoenberg's life and music have also been simplified and decontextualized in reception narratives that isolate aspects to fit specific theses, using him as a tool for controversy.)
+For many, like Stravinsky, Webern never compromised his artistic identity and values, but for others later, the matter was less simple.
 (Note: For example, the BACH motif of Op.
-28 (1938) troubled some, like Tarukin and Sebastian Wedler, as did Op.
+28 (1938) troubled some, like Taruskin and Sebastian Wedler, as did Op.
 29 (1938–1939, orch.
 1944).)